Atlas975/Notes/MediaCoding/OpticalFlow/Optical_flow.md

 ## Aperture problem
 - Flow velocities are unknown when viewed through a limited FOV, making the direction of motion uncertain.
 Mainly caused by a lack of context about the object's environment.
+- This requires a sufficient window size to